|

 I suspect the controller is a standard HID device, but without any of the descriptors required for a class driver to use it.
 However, I don't know enough about HID devices (I've only briefly experimented with making a HID device using a USB PIC) to say for certain.

 I have created a MacOS X userspace USB program to experiment with the controller, and so far have concentrated on interface 0 (based on this page I believe the others may be things like a USB hub).
-It is simple enough to read the 'in' pipe and receive packets regarding the state of all buttons and axis on the device.
+It is simple enough to read the in pipe and receive packets regarding the state of all buttons and axis on the device.
 Alongside this, the controller will return some information at start up (size is decimal, data in hex):

 Got 3 bytes: 01030E